Skip to content

 Find the Secret with Credentials

-Each Storage claim produces a Secret in the same namespace with the principal’s name.
+Each Storage claim produces a Secret in the same namespace named after spec.principal.
+For example, the claim s-joe with principal s-joe creates a Secret s-joe.

 List Secrets in the namespace: